The society operates a Motorola

 watts on the eastern side of Williamsburg VA

-DMR talk group that the repeater is connected to full time is Virginia Penninsula (TG 31516), slot 1 and Virginia Statewide (TG3151), slot 2.
+DMR talk group that the repeater is connected to full time is Virginia Peninsula (TG 31516) slot 2.

-IMPORTANT: Some talk groups will be dynamically connected.
+IMPORTANT: Some talk groups will be dynamically connected on slot 1.
 These are normally the nets listed here.